Three Rivers Park District: Parks

 Most Three Rivers Park District parks are open from 5 a.m. through 10 p.m.

 Baker Park Reserve

 Baker Park Reserve, with an area of 3313 acre, is located in Medina, Minnesota.
-Its highlights include the Baker Near-Wilderness Settlement retreat, available for use by families and groups, and Baker National Golf Course.
+Its highlights include the Baker Outdoor Learning Center, available for use by families and groups, and Baker National Golf Course.
 It has 8 mi of paved biking/hiking trails.
 There is a mountain biking trail available by special-use permit in the winter.

 Bryant Lake Regional Park

 Bryant Lake Regional Park is located in Eden Prairie, Minnesota and has an area of 170 acre.
 It features a swimming beach on Bryant Lake, a disc golf course, and a mix of paved and unpaved trails.

 Carver Park Reserve

 With an area of 3719 acre, Carver Park Reserve is the second-largest park reserve in the system.
 Located near Victoria, Minnesota, in Carver County, it features the Lowry Nature Center with interpretive programs, 9 mi of paved biking/hiking trails, 22 mi of unpaved hiking trails, and 9 mi of horse trails.
 It is also connected to the Southwest LRT Trail's northern branch.
 The Grimm Farm Historic Site serves as a museum within the reserve.